esketit-git/aSSL/README.md

 **How aSSL works**

 1. On page load the (Javascript) connection routine is called aSSL.connect(url,showConn) and the PHP connection routine is called aSSL::response() conn.php.
 The client side code and the server side code are mirror versions exact so the protocol is the same for both client and server.
-However, unlike each side generating their own keys and exchanging them under a session id...
+Rther than each side generating their own keys and exchanging them under a session id...

-2. The server side generates and returns its RSA modulus and the public exponent. (the pubic key)
+2. The server side PHP still generates and make available its RSA modulus and the public exponent to the client. (the pubic key)

-3. Instead the browser generates a random exchange 128-bit key, encrypts it using the server public key and passes the encrypted exchange key to the server.
+3. But the client instead generates a random exchange 128-bit key, encrypts it using the server public key and passes the encrypted exchange key to the server.

-4. The server receives this encrypted 128-bit exchange key, decrypts it with its private key and, if the result is ok, returns the session duration time.
+4. The server receives this encrypted 128-bit key, decrypts it with its private key and, if the result is ok, returns the session duration time.

-5. The browser receives the session duration time and sets a timeout to maintain alive the connection.
+5. The browser receives the session duration time and sets a timeout to keep alive the connection.

 All subsequent client-server exchanges via aSSL are encrypted and decrypted using AES algorithm. aSSL allows multiple secure connections to be established with one or more servers.